Updated: Jan 19

 · Remove shoes before entering your home

-· Wash hands thoroughly after coming in from school or running errands
+· Wash hands thoroughly after coming in from grocery shopping or running errands

 CLOSE YOUR MOUTH - BREATHE THROUGH YOUR NOSE